KlemenVovk/ids-tutoring/docs/session0.md

 - Google Chrome (I know not everyone uses Chrome, but the dev tools it provides are the industry standard and it will be easier to deal with web scraping if everyone has the same tooling)
 - something to write your code in (an IDE, see [FAQ](#what-do-i-write-my-code-inwhich-ide-do-i-use)).
 - something to write your reports in (a LaTeX editor, see [FAQ](#what-do-i-use-for-writing-reports)).

+I have tested the below instructions on all three environments and they seem to work, but I would be really surprised if noone ran into any issues, that being said, here we go.

 ## Install software